-By presenting the results in this series of figures, we are able to illustrate the unique characteristics and capabilities of each method.
-This allows the reader to gain a better understanding of the strengths and weaknesses of the various techniques, and how they may be suited for different types of time-series forecasting problems.
+This series of figures illustrates the characteristics and capabilities of each method, helping readers understand the strengths and weaknesses of the various techniques and how they may be suited for different types of time-series forecasting problems.